 The Tandridge Household Support Scheme Local Eligibility Framework has been developed in accordance with the Guidance for County Councils and Unitary Authorities in England.

-The scheme runs until 31 March 2022 and is intended to help ease the financial pressure on residents with low incomes and to support those most in need while the economy recovers this winter.
+The scheme runs until 30 September 2022 and is intended to help ease the financial pressure on residents with low incomes and to support those most in need.

 In administering the scheme, we will: